Salem’s Lot (1979)

 “Scared shitless” immediately stopped applying.
 Pee-in-your-pants, scream-at-the-top-of-your-lungs, run-out-of-the-room-terrified is probably a much better description.
 And it’s very possible that at that very exact moment, I became a horror fan.

-Revisiting Salem’s Lot all these years later is a decidedly mixed affair.
+Revisiting Salem’s Lot all these years later is a somewhat mixed affair.
 The series hasn’t dated very well – it’s long and plodding, rigidly acted, clumsy in exposition.
 Character development is largely absent (we don’t really get a feel for David Soul’s turn as an obsessed writer-turned-vampire-hunter, or James Mason as the lead vampire’s human bodyguard).
 The sets more often than not look like sets.
 All in all, it just feels like the made-for-TV project it is.

 Having revisited the original, I was surprised to find out there was another made-for-TV adaptation, this one from 2004.
 I was actually excited to see it.
 Rob Lowe played the writer, Rutger Hauer was on hand as Barlow, and the special effects could only have gotten better in the twenty-five years that had elapsed… or so I thought.